tmpard/wordpressProject/readme.md

 you are then able to go on your internet browser and look up localhost/8080 and you'll find your website log in and choose your language and you're going to be good to go.

+Usual issues that happen are: typos!
+Make sure everything is typed out correctly!
+Make sure you renamed the file from wp-config-sample.php to wp-config.php. if the localhost port is unavailable try to connect to a different port.
+Make sure you make a unique username and password for in the wp-config file that you created in the database!

 Git collaboration:
 Git is awesome way for coders to collaborate because it makes it simpler.
 First the project is started in a repository.